 Have I mentioned before that I’m kind of introverted?
 Well, I am.
 And sometimes it takes a lot of self-encouraging to go to the gym.
 It’s definitely a lot easier when I go with a friend, because I’m more comfortable when I actually know someone.
 But when it’s just me, I try my best to avoid eye contact as I move rapidly toward the treadmill.
 I’m awkward, and I’d rather keep my awkward self away from normal people, haha.

 And, as an introverted being, I tend to over think and worry about EVERYTHING.
-Sometimes I’ll question my running ability, fearful that I’m not doing it right, when in reality I am.
+Sometimes I’ll question my running ability, fearful that I’m not doing it right, when I am.
 Fortunately for me, the more I immerse myself in the gym world, the more confident I am becoming.
 It gets a little easier every day, so that’s nice.